-The Board of Directors of the Company (Board) is responsible for the overall corporate governance of the Company and has adopted, as a guiding principle, that it act honestly, conscientiously and fairly in accordance with the law and in the interests of the shareholders with a view to building sustainable value for them, the Company's employees and other stakeholders of the Company.
+The Board of Directors (the Board) is responsible for the overall corporate governance of Rubicor Group Limited (the Company or Rubicor) including adopting appropriate policies and procedures designed so that Rubicor is properly managed and to protect and enhance shareholder interests.
+The Board has adopted, as a guiding principle, that it act honestly, conscientiously and fairly in accordance with the law and in the interests of the shareholders with a view to building sustainable value for them, the Company's employees and other stakeholders of the Company.